dimitar-trifonov/rac-white-papers/rac/get-started.md

 - `tests/` — simulations and validations
 - `bindings/` — technology-specific mappings (React, Express, DBs, etc.)
 - `docs/` — embedded system documentation (optional)

+---

+## 📚 Using Schema Files

+Each folder under `rac/` (like `state/`, `events/`, `logic/`, etc.) should contain `.rac.yaml` files that conform to a standard schema.
+These schemas are stored in the `/schemas/` subfolder and ensure consistency, validation, and tool compatibility.

+Here’s how to use them:

+1. 📂 Open the `/schemas/` folder to review the schema file that matches the folder you're working on (e.g., `state.schema.rac.yaml` for `state/`).
+2. ✍️ When creating a new `.rac.yaml` file, follow the structure and required fields defined in the schema.
+3. ✅ Use AI tools (like Cursor, Bolt.new, or RaC CLI) that understand these schemas to:
+   - Validate the file
+   - Offer autocompletion or suggestions
+   - Simulate or preview flows

+Each schema defines:
+- `fields` and types
+- Required vs optional entries
+- Enum values (e.g., `event.type = user | system`)
+- Metadata and versioning conventions

+By adhering to these schemas, you ensure your RaC definitions are:
+- Machine-readable
+- LLM-friendly
+- Easy to simulate, bind, or transform

+---

 ## ✅ Functional Scope